awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-kinesis.md

 # Kinesis<a name="sam-property-function-kinesis"></a>

 The object describing a `Kinesis` event source type\.
+For more information, see [Using AWS Lambda with Amazon Kinesis](https://docs.aws.amazon.com/lambda/latest/dg/with-kinesis.html) in the *AWS Lambda Developer Guide*\.

 AWS SAM generates an [AWS::Lambda::EventSourceMapping](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html) resource when this event type is set\.